revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ---

-3.How will you remove a package in python?
+3.How can we remove a package in python?

 <details><summary><b>Show Answer </b></summary>